New Bedford, Massachusetts: City

 New Bedford is governed by a Mayor-Council form of government.
 City Council members serve two-year terms.
 In 2019, following a change in the city charter, the mayoral term was doubled from two years to four years.
 The council and mayoral positions do not have term limits.

 Former assistant U.S. Attorney Jonathan F. Mitchell, defeated State Representative Antonio F.D.
 Cabral in the 2011 mayoral election.
 Mitchell was re-elected to his fifth consecutive term as mayor in the 2019 election, defeating challenger Tyson Moultrie.

-In 2021, Joseph Lopes was re-elected to a second consecutive term as president of the City Council.

 The New Bedford Police Department patrols the city from four stations.
 The main station is on Rockdale Avenue in a converted supermarket plaza and replaces the former headquarters (located downtown).
 There are also branches in the North End (at the intersection of Tarkiln Hill Road and Ashley Boulevard), South End (along Cove Street near the end of Route 18), and Downtown (on Pleasant Street near City Hall).
 The Chief of Police is Joseph Cordeiro.

 There are four post offices, the Central (modeled after New York's James A. Farley Post Office) located downtown, one in the South End, and two in the North End.

-The city provides weekly trash and recycling pickup.
-The city also formerly operated a trash dump in the Mount Pleasant area of town between the regional airport and the Whaling City Golf Course.
-However, owing to pollution concerns, it was closed in the 1990s.
+The city provides weekly trash and recycling pickup, and operated a trash dump in the Mount Pleasant area between the regional airport and the Whaling City Golf Course.
+Owing to pollution concerns, it closed in the 1990s.